grallucas/maic/content/articles/rosie/Learning_Resources-SSH-into-Rosie-vsc.md

 ## Why Read?

 You may already be familiar with the Rosie Dashboard, but it's also possible to connect to Rosie with a command line.
-In fact, sometimes it's easier or necessary to do so if: the Rosie dashboard is down, you have to reset your password, or you want to quickly make a change without navigating through the dashboard or starting a job.
+In fact, sometimes it's easier or necessary to do so.
+The terminal is your friend if: the Rosie dashboard is down, you have to reset your password, or you want to quickly make a change without navigating through the dashboard or starting a job.
+Furthermore, connecting to Rosie from VSCode gives you all the benefits of VSCode with all the computing power of Rosie!

-### In This Article You Will Learn (OPTIONAL)

-- List of key points or skills the reader will learn from the article.
-- This section is optional but can be helpful for readers to understand the scope of the article.

-walkthru